yellowme/androidschoolbasics/exercises/listview/problem.md

 This file actually creates a TextView for the items in the list.

     Note: You can change your textView properties to look like you want.
-    This textView will repeat for each element of the textView.
+    This textView will repeat for each element of the list.

 5- The next, is to set an arrayAdapter to the listView to see the string array.